vadniks/ExchatgeDesktopClient/Readme.md

 * Human-readable options file,
 * Multiple active simultaneous connections,
 * Digital signatures checking between clients and server,
-* Broadcasting (unencrypted, from admin to all others),
+* Broadcasting (only one layer of encryption - between client and server, from admin to all others),
 * Instant messages delivery.

 ## `TODO`